 FHA loans have strict property standards that have to be met in order for the home to qualify for the program.
 The property has to meet safety and quality standards, for example the type and material of construction must be up to local code restrictions.
 FHA appraisals are also more stringent than conventional mortgage appraisals.
 FHA homes must be the primary residence of the borrower as second homes and investment homes are not eligible for FHA loans.

 Conventional mortgage is called conventional because it is the mortgage which historically existed.
 The lender would bear the risk of default by the borrower.
 Thus until the Great Depression, taking out a mortgage was very difficult.
 Buying a home required making a minimum of 50% down payment.
 At this time most Americans were renters and the homeownership rate was around 10%.
 Financial markets have changed a lot since that time and it is now possible to take a conventional mortgage with as little as a 3% down payment.

 In 1934 due to the Great Depression, around 2 million construction workers had lost their jobs.
 At this time, Congress created the FHA to stimulate housing demand.
 The idea was that if the government accepted the risk of default on home loans, financial institutions would be far more willing to initiate mortgages.
 Mortgages offered to more people causes larger home sales which in turn encourages builders to build more houses.

 Summary: Which Mortgage Program Should I Choose?

 The program that you select should best fit your current financial situation and your future needs and objectives.

 - You want a flexible loan term

-- You have a decent credit score such as above 620
+- You have a decent credit score such as a score above 620

 - You have a large down payment of 20% or higher

-- You want PMI insurance to be canceled during the mortgage
+- You want PMI payments to be canceled during the mortgage

-- You want an expensive home that is higher than conventional loan limits
+- You want an expensive home that requires a loan larger than FHA loan limits

-- You want relaxed property and appraisal standards
+- You prefer relaxed property and appraisal standards